JBGelsenorJ/GenesisEngine/README.md

    ones marked with FBX will be loaded from FBX files and will have texture coordinates.

  - About: Get the pages where the project is held in GitHub and get more information about the engine.

- ## Additional functionality
- - The engine settings are loaded directly from a JSON file named config and located in GenesisEngine/Assets/Config. this settings include the modules values and which windows are opened on start.
- - When and FBX is loaded the hierarchy of the objects is mantained and the name of the objects in the FBX will be assigned to the new Game Object.
- - Objects can be deleted selecting them and pressing SUPR.
- - Local Transformations are applied to objects, to represent so the baker house will be rotated.
-Its childs can be rotated and scaled via inspector.
- - In configuration you can change if you want the size of the files to be normalized when imported.
-They are normalized if their size is (100, 100, 100).
- - Size can be changed in all axis at the same time using the scale multiplier under the scale transform in the inspector.